canova/c-compiler/docs/arm64_learnings.md

 - `x30` (LR): Procedure link register, used to return from subroutines.
 - `x31` (SP): Stack pointer or a zero register, depending on context.

+## Data types

+- Byte: 8 bits
+- Halfword: 16 bits
+- Word: 32 bits
+- Doubleword: 64 bits
+- Quadword: 128 bits

+### Data alignment

+The alignment of `sp` must be two times the size of a pointer.
+For AArch64/ARM64 it’s 16 bytes (quadword).

 ## Memory

 - Use `ldr` and `str` with multiple variations and addressing modes.